4-Methylthioamphetamine: Development

 4-MTA was developed by the research team led by David Nichols but was intended to be used only as an agent for laboratory research into the serotonin transporter protein.
 Nichols was reportedly sad to see 4-MTA appear as a drug of abuse on the street.
 He said after finding out his research was used as a dangerous serotonin releasing drugs, "I was stunned.
 I had published information ultimately led to human death."
 Nichols intentions were to discover how MDMA worked in the brain to eventually find a positive use for it in psychotherapy.
 Nichols studied thereby molecules with similar structure, including 4-MTA.
 Between 1992 and 1997 they published three papers on the effects of this drug in rats and the idea that it could potentially be used in the treatment of depression and be a potential replacement for Prozac.
 Without the knowledge of Nichols and his team, others synthesized the drugs into a tablet.
 These tablets were known by their street name, 'flatliners'.
-Nichols' laboratory had published that the rats experienced the same euphoric effects as ecstasy, which was probably the motivation for its production and distribution to humans.
+Nichols' laboratory had published that the rats perceived the effects of 4-MTA to be like those of ecstasy, which was probably the motivation for its production and distribution to humans.
 Nichols also said, "I have never considered my research to be dangerous, and in fact hoped one day to develop medicines to help people."
 Because of the 4-MTA relating death, Nichols' laboratory was asked to study the human effects of other materials they have studied, to avoid likewise situation as with 4-MTA.
 Most of the molecules the laboratory further had published could not kill in reasonable dosages.